Nael-Studio/nael-platform/examples/federation-gateway/README.md

 ## Run the gateway

-With the subgraph running, launch the gateway:
+With the subgraph running, launch the gateway (this starts both the Apollo Gateway and the HTTP greeting server):

 ```bash
 cd examples/federation-gateway
 bun run start
 ```

 The gateway listens on `http://localhost:4020/graphql` by default and forwards requests to the registered subgraphs.
+The greeting endpoint is exposed from the same process at `http://localhost:4021/greeting`.

 ## Environment options